secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-guide/index.html.md

 ### How to Search for a Supplier

-- On the Coupa Homepage, click the "Write request" button.
+- On the Coupa Homepage, click the "Write a request" button.
 - Type the supplier’s name on the Supplier field.
    - If the Supplier is active, the system will display the Supplier.
-If a "No results" found message popped below the supplier box, then the Supplier is inactive or not yet existing in Coupa.
+   - If a "No results match" message popped below the supplier box, then the Supplier is inactive or not yet existing in Coupa.

 ![coupa-image-18](/handbook/business-technology/enterprise-applications/guides/coupa-guide/coupa18.png)

+## Coupa Training Videos

+All Coupa related videos can be found in our ["Coupa" playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0Kr1PNe_Ycz0x4G5aizUPDbM) on youtube.

 ## Coupa Support